ShabbirHussain7/test-cpl-web/_reports/fingerprint-rtt.md

 | SOCKS over obfs4            | Obfuscated (fully encrypted)   | Yes            |

-Detection is quite effective, given a collection of user traffic.
+**Detection is quite effective**, given a collection of user traffic.
 We evaluated detection per transport layer flow and per website visited, where each website visit may generate dozens of flows.
 Detection at the per-flow level is only moderately effective.
 We found that almost all misses were third-party requests to CDNs, which we measured to be served within only 5 milliseconds of our proxy locations, therefore resulting in very small RTT differences.
 But when we aggregate by websites, detection rates are over 70%.
 In other words, the firewall can almost guarantee to flag the tunnel, just after two or three visits to different domains.
 In the paper we also looked at several factors that can influence the sensitivity of the fingerprint, like DNS resolution or routing configuration, which can further amplify the RTT discrepancies across layers.
 To evaluate collateral damage if the fingerprint were deployed, we worked with a regional ISP, and applied our fingerprint to real-user traffic that is mirrored from their backbone routers.
 We estimate a false positive rate about 0.6%, which is on par with what real-world censors have reportedly achieved.